-On January 27th and 28th, the ninth annual Oil & Gas Speaker Series Conference will be held on Queen's University campus.
+On February 2nd and 3rd, the tenth annual Oil & Gas Speaker Series Conference will be held on Queen's University campus.
 This two day conference hosts speakers, recruiters and Queen's alumni from across the world, sharing their experience, insight and knowledge of the oil & gas industry.

 We bring you representatives from the technical, financial, environmental and regulatory fields of the industry and we are looking for a broad variety of delegates from all aspects of commerce, engineering and science.

 Delegates are granted: